 There is nothing underhand about these techniques, as permitting the aeroplane to yaw or stall in the turn are possible causes of a wing-drop stall.

-In addition, avoid an accelerated stall (by zooming the entry) which may produce a rapid roll.
+Avoid an accelerated stall (by zooming the entry) which may produce a rapid roll.
 The student should see a rapid stall at some point in their training, but the first stall is not the time for it.
-If a pronounced wing-drop occurs, the application of full power may need to be delayed to avoid exceeding flap limiting speeds, or on the Piper Tomahawk, VNE.
+If a pronounced wing-drop occurs, the application of full power may need to be delayed to avoid exceeding flap limiting speeds, or VNE.

 The recovery may be discussed in three parts, but the ultimate objective is to coordinate all three actions.